ralismark/ralismark.github.io/_posts/2021-05-10-ownership.md

 ---
 layout: post
-title: Ownership Semantics for C programmers
+title: Ownership Semantics For C Programmers
 tags:
 excerpt: How to ensure memory safety when the compiler can't help
 ---